Retainers

 • Mouth breathing

-• Clenching and/or grinding of teeth (muscle hyperactivity)
+• Clenching or grinding teeth

-• Tongue thrusting, low tongue posture or abnormal tongue posture
+• Tongue thrust or low tongue posture

-• Playing a musical instrument with a reed
+• Playing reed instruments

-• Lip sucking
+• Lip sucking or nail-biting

-• Spacing between the teeth prior to treatment
+• Large gaps between teeth before treatment

 • Severely rotated teeth